khe817/zencart_simple_mvc_admin_module/readme.txt

 Add common settings for the module in YOUR_MODULE_NAME.php

-Add routes for controllers in YOUR_ADMIN/modules/YOUR_MODULE_NAME/routes.php
+Add routes for controllers in YOUR_ADMIN/modules/YOUR_MODULE_NAME/routes.php (instructions is in the file)

-Default controller is index in YOUR_ADMIN/modules/YOUR_MODULE_NAME/controllers/index.php
+Default controller is index, set in YOUR_ADMIN/modules/YOUR_MODULE_NAME/routes.php

+Controllers could be simple php files or classes.
+If controllers are classes, it must extends SimpleController class, and class name must be the same as file name.

+Model files must have the same names as controller files.
+Read index.html in YOUR_ADMIN/modules/YOUR_MODULE_NAME/models/

 Main scripts are always included (main.js, main_config.js, main.css).